Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 ""I subscribe to so many Substacks, and I read zero of them." — Dennis Crowley, Co-founder and former CEO of Foursquare

 If Crowley's quote hits close to home, you're not alone.
-The average paid Substack subscriber follows 5+ newsletters, and unread guilt is real.
+The average paid Substack subscriber follows 5+ newsletters, and unread guilt is real — one reader profiled in Wired was paying for 31 of them at $2,000+/year.
 An AI newsletter summarizer can help you keep subscriptions active while actually absorbing the content.

 What Are the Top Paid Substacks for Politics & News?